 National Institute for Health and Clinical Excellence (NICE).
-(2014, March).
-The use of autologous chondrocyte implantation (ACI) for the treatment of cartilage defects in knee joints.
-Retrieved October 23, 2015 from http://www.nice.org.uk/guidance/ta89/chapter/1-Guidance.
+(2017, October).
+Autologous chondrocyte implantation for the treating symptomatic articular cartilage defects of the knee.
+Retrieved February 11, 2020 from http://www.nice.org.uk/guidance/ta89/chapter/1-Guidance.

 Oussedik, S., Tsitskaris, K., & Parker, D. (2015).
 Treatment of articular cartilage lesions of the knee by microfracture or autologous chondrocyte implantation: a systematic review.
 Arthroscopy, 31 (4), 732-744.
 Abstract retrieved September 30, 2016 from PubMed database.